special-force-analytic/special-force-analytic.github.io/README.md

 **Segment profiles**
 - `0` : Rising star - These are new sellers who are gaining tractions on orders and have potential to be valuable sellers.
 - `1` : X potential customer - These are potential sellers who has been on the platform for a long time but are recently less active.
-- `2` : Highest value sellers - These are sellers with higest values.
+- `2` : Highest value sellers - These are the sellers with higest values.
 - `3` : Inactive - These are inactive sellers.

 ![](img/segmentation_1.png)